jfriedly/foreign-currency/README.rst

 Malaysia
 ''''''''
 The 1 ringgit bill that I have doesn't have a date on it, but it was printed between 2000 and 2012, so I wrote it down as 2000.

+Philippines
+'''''''''''
+From 1942-1945, Japan occupied the Philippines and distributed fiat banknotes.
+I have some, but these were considered illegal tender immediately following WWII.

+Slovenia
+''''''''
+The 1 tolar bill that I have doesn't have a year on it, but it was first printed in 1991, so I entered it as being from 1991.